 Laser for Varicose Veins or EVLT (Endovenous Laser Therapy)

-The laser procedure takes less than thirty minutes in most cases with minimal or no discomfort.
+The laser or radiofrequency procedure usually takes less than thirty minutes in most cases with minimal or no discomfort.

 Compared to traditional vein surgery:

 - The EVLT procedure is simpler.